ssszyszkowicz/URBINTEL-bike-lane-planner/README.md

 Not all the requirements are listed - you will have to find them yourself, sorry :( The simulator is set up to run for the city of Charlottetown in the province of Prince Edward Island (code PE).

 Once the simulation is finished (will take several hours), a GUI with maps will appear.
-You can navigate the maps using the three <>? keys.
+You can navigate the maps using the AWSDZX<> keys.

 In order to produce a HTML map, you will need to run website_js.py once the simulation has finished.
 This will produce the ChPE_data.js file (that you already have).
 Open Maplibre.html, which reads from that file.
 "Priority" shows the most needed bike lanes (protected) by the city according to the algorithm.